My Son (song)

 "My Son" is a song written and recorded by American country music singer Jan Howard.
 It is among several songs recorded by country artists during this period that related to the Vietnam War.
 The song is based on a letter Howard wrote to her son, Jimmy, who was drafted into the war.
 After writing the letter, she was inspired by family and friends to put it to music.
 Recording the song in a single take, it was released as a single in 1968.

 Howard sent the song to her son in 1968 after its release.
 Before he could write back, he was killed in battle.
-At the same time, "My Son" became a major hit on the country charts in the United States.
+At the same time, "My Son" became a commercial success on the US country chart.
 The recording later appeared on Howard's 1969 self-titled studio album.
 Since its release, "My Son" has been considered among Howard's signature songs.
-In later years, the song also has also been featured in documentaries that discuss the Vietnam War.
+In later years, the song also has been featured in documentaries that discuss the Vietnam War.

 Background

-In 1968, Howard's oldest son, Jimmy, was drafted and soon serving in the Vietnam War.
-In her autobiography Howard said that she frequently wrote letters to her son to keep him updated on things happening at home.
-At some points, she was writing to him as much as two to three times per week.
-In one particular letter Howard described a feeling of "no control" over what she was composing.
+Jan Howard was the former wife of country music songwriter Harlan Howard.
+With his encouragement, she forged her own recording career beginning with the top 15 country song in 1960 called "The One You Slip Around With".
+She had a series of charting singles during the 1960s including the top ten "Evil on Your Mind" and the chart-topping duet with Bill Anderson called "For Loving You".
+In 1968, Howard's oldest son, Jimmy, was drafted and sent to fight in the Vietnam War.
+In her autobiography Howard said that she frequently wrote letters to her son to keep him updated on events happening at home.
+At some points, she was writing to him two to three times per week.
+In one particular letter Howard described a feeling of "no control" over what she was composing which would ultimately become "My Son".

-She remembered feeling that the letter was important and she shared it with other son, Carter.
+She remembered feeling that the letter was important and she shared it with her middle son, Carter.
 "Mom, you need to put that to music," he said to Howard.
-After spending more time thinking about it, she showed it to Bill Anderson, Howard's duet partner while recording for Decca Records.
-Anderson encouraged Howard to record it.
+After spending more time thinking about it, she showed it to Bill Anderson.
+He also encouraged Howard to record the letter as a song.
 Anderson and several session musicians helped create a musical background for the letter.
 With their assistance, a demo of the song was recorded in a studio.
-With Anderson's encouragement, Howard presented the demo to her producer, Owen Bradley.
+Despite her reluctance, Howard presented the demo to her producer Owen Bradley.